ILangXu/A2MR-GNN/README.md

 # Get Start

-Necessary packages should be installed to run the SS-GNN model.
-Dependecies:
+Necessary packages should be installed to run the A^2MR-GNN model.
+1. Dependecies:

-python >= 3.7
+* python >= 3.7,
-Pytorch (>=1.6.0),
+* Pytorch (>=1.6.0),
-numpy,
+* numpy,
-scipy,
+* scipy,
-scikit-learn.
+* scikit-learn.
-Datasets:
+2. Datasets:
-We adopt the PDBbind dataset v2016 for experiments and employ two test sets (the v2016 and v2013 core sets) to test the performance of SS-GNN.
+We adopt the PDBbind dataset v2016 for experiments and employ two test sets (the v2016 and v2013 core sets) to test the performance of A^2MR-GNN.
 Train the model:
-Use the train.py script to train the model.
+3. Use the train.py script to train the model.